YousufJamal05/Traffic-Control-System/README.md

 ## Code Overview

 ### MPI Implementation (MPI.cpp)
-**Implements distributed parallelism across multiple processes.
+-Implements distributed parallelism across multiple processes.
-**Uses MPI communication primitives (MPI_Init, MPI_Gather, MPI_Reduce) to manage data sharing.
+-Uses MPI communication primitives (MPI_Init, MPI_Gather, MPI_Reduce) to manage data sharing.
-**Each process handles a subset of the workload, and the results are aggregated at rank 0.
+-Each process handles a subset of the workload, and the results are aggregated at rank 0.

 ### OpenMP Implementation (OpenMP.cpp)
-**Uses OpenMP directives (#pragma omp parallel, #pragma omp for, etc.) to parallelize computations.
+-Uses OpenMP directives (#pragma omp parallel, #pragma omp for, etc.) to parallelize computations.
-**Leverages shared memory for efficient data access among threads.
+-Leverages shared memory for efficient data access among threads.
-**Implements fine-grained parallelism for tasks like traffic simulations.
+-Implements fine-grained parallelism for tasks like traffic simulations.

 ## Performance Notes
-**MPI: Suitable for distributed systems where each node has its own memory.
+-MPI: Suitable for distributed systems where each node has its own memory.
 Scales well for large datasets.
-**OpenMP: Designed for shared-memory architectures.
+-OpenMP: Designed for shared-memory architectures.
 Provides ease of implementation with moderate scalability.